Doctor of Medicine: Italy

 In Italy, before the Bologna process, the degree of "Dottore in Medicina e Chirurgia" (literally Doctor in Medicine and Surgery, from the Latin Medicinae Doctor et Chirurgiae) is awarded after completion of at least six years of study and clinical training in a university and after the submission of a thesis, that consists of original research.

 However, spurred by the Bologna process, a major reform instituted in 1999 to align University programmes with the more universal system of undergraduate (bachelor's degree) and postgraduate studies (master's and doctoral degrees) and as such the degree of 'Dottore in Medicina e Chirurgia' is no longer offered and was replaced with the 'Laurea Magistrale in Medicina e Chirurgia' (Master of Medicine and Surgery).
 In this context, the new Laurea Magistrale a ciclo unico in Medicina e Chirurgia is a six-year second cycle degree, equivalent to a master's degree (360 ECTS credits) which can be earned in a six-year programme and requires a scientific research thesis.
 Consequently, the new medical degrees in Italy is considered to be equivalent to a Medical Doctor or Doctor of Medicine (MD) Master's degree academically and legally.

+Kazakhstan

+In Kazakhstan, professional medical education leads to a first professional degree commonly referred to as a Doctor of Medicine (MD), though the exact title may vary by institution.
+Medical programs typically last five to six years and combine foundational science courses with clinical training in hospitals and outpatient settings.
+Some universities, such as Nazarbayev University, offer graduate-entry MD programs for students who have already completed a relevant bachelor's degree, while most other programs admit students directly from secondary school, often with a preparatory year to strengthen foundational knowledge.
+Admission for school-leavers is generally based on performance in the Unified National Test (UNT; Ұлттық бірыңғай тестілеу, ҰБТ) and may include university-specific entrance exams or interviews.

+Graduates may pursue postgraduate medical training, including residency programs, and must obtain a medical activity license from the Ministry of Healthcare to legally perform medical services in Kazakhstan.